-Caramel Stuffed Brown Butter Cookies – soft, chewy and so simple… and so simply delicious.
+Caramel Stuffed Brown Butter Cookies.
+Soft, chewy and so easy to make… simply delicious.

 I love brown butter.
-It is one of those wonderful processes where a simple ingredient transforms into something just that more flavorful and special.
-I’ve used it in everything from frosting to Hollandaise sauce but I recently decided that it would be a terrific thing to use in baking to add extra hints of caramel.
+It is one of those wonderful processes where a simple ingredient transforms into something just that more flavourful and special.
+I’ve used it in everything from frosting to Hollandaise sauce.
+I recently decided that it would be a terrific thing to use in baking to add extra hints of caramel.

 When I wanted to make a caramel candy stuffed cookie, what could be a better opportunity to try an experiment.